Documentation

 Programmatic alternative

 If you'd rather build the conjoint block in code — for example because you're scripting many studies at once, you need unusual conditional logic around the conjoint section, or you're managing concepts from an external system — use the conjoint_question method directly.
-The Planning Tool's output is itself a conjoint_question call, so this is the same API in less convenient form:
+The Planning Tool's export describes the same concept pool and task-set structure that conjoint_question takes, so you (or the AI copilot) can translate it into a direct call:

 from survey import Survey